Mohib1402/HW6CMPE258/README.md

 # 🧠 Deep Learning Assignment 6: Training Neural Networks with Keras (Advanced)

-This repository contains the implementation of Assignment 6 for CMPE-258: Deep Learning — focused on advanced training strategies using Keras, TensorFlow, and complementary libraries.
-The assignment was completed in two parts, across two Google Colab notebooks.
+This repository contains the implementation of Assignment 6 for **CMPE-258: Deep Learning** at San Jose State University.
+The assignment explores advanced training strategies in Keras/TensorFlow, including data augmentation, regularization, hyperparameter tuning, and custom training loop components.

 ---